Petrus Johannes Liebenberg

-Petrus Johannes Liebenberg (Piet Liebenberg, 29 September 1857 – 5 March 1950) was a Boer general in the Anglo-Boer War (1899–1902).
+Petrus Johannes Liebenberg (Piet Liebenberg, 29 September 1857 – 5 March 1950) was a South African Boer politician for Potchefstroom and a general in the Anglo-Boer War (1899–1902).
+He successfully invaded the Cape Colony, failed to prevent the British relief of Mafeking, and fought to the end up to the Battle of Rooiwal.
+During the First World War Liebenberg criticised the policy of the Botha government to attack German South West Africa but did not condone the Maritz rebellion.

 Family and early years

 Liebenberg was born near Hoopstad in Orange Free State to Christiaan Jacobus Liebenberg and Catharina Petronella van der Westhuizen.
 In 1874 he lived at the farm Witpoort in the district of Klerksdorp, South African Republic.
 Liebenberg took part in several military actions against neighbouring black peoples and fought in the First Boer War.
 In 1896 he represented the district of Potchefstroom in the Second Volksraad parliament.

 Second Boer War

 After the outbreak of the Second Boer War Liebenberg served at the western front in the Battle of Kraaipan on 12 October 1899.
 Later he fought in the Battle of Modder River (Afrikaans: Slag van die Twee Riviere, 28 November 1899) and the Battle of Magersfontein (Slag van Magersfontein, 11 December 1899) and joined in the Siege of Mafeking (Beleg van Mafikeng, October 1899 – May 1900) as a commander.
 In January 1900 he was promoted to the rank of fighting general (veggeneraal).